-- 1. Shared Reading to, with, or by someone

-- 2. Guided Reading

-- 3. Directed Reading Activity (DRA)

-- 4. Directed Reading Thinking Activity (DRTA)

-- 5. Supply related trade books

-- 6. Reading Buddies

-- 7. Visual tools or graphic organizers, such as webbing or concept mapping for each section

-- 8. Predict what will happen next.

-- 9. Jigsaw (Each person reads and studies part of a section.
+- 1. Shared Reading to, with, or by someone - 2.
+Guided Reading - 3.
+Directed Reading Activity (DRA) - 4.
+Directed Reading Thinking Activity (DRTA) - 5.
+Supply related trade books - 6.
+Reading Buddies - 7.
+Visual tools or graphic organizers, such as webbing or concept mapping for each section. - 8.
+Predict what will happen next. - 9.
+Jigsaw (Each person reads and studies part of a section.
 Then, he/she teaches what he/she learned to the group.
-Student peers can quiz or question.

-- 10. Check for understanding with questions; it is also a good time to think about and incorporate higher level thinking questions (impact questions).

-- 11. Bring in related resources and books on various topics.
-Create a resource table.
+Student peers can quiz or question. - 10.
+Check for understanding with questions; it is also a good time to think about and incorporate higher level thinking questions (impact questions). - 11.
+Bring in related resources and books on various topics.
+Create a resource table. - 12.
+Use the visuals in the text to create and answer questions.

-- 12. Use the visuals in the text to create and answer questions. - 13.
-Ask questions on the content in "Something to Think About." - 14.
-Conduct research on the Internet. - 15.
-Incorporate visual tools.
+- 13. Ask questions concerning the visuals.

+- 14. Conduct research on the Internet.

+- 15. Incorporate visual tools.
 They are meant to increase reading comprehension.